Plan for Finding a Teaching Job

 - Begin your new job!

-- If still available for employment, contact Career Services to discuss options.
+- If still available for employment, contact Career Center to discuss options.

 - Continue to look for openings as these can come up at any time throughout the year and consider looking for positions as a teaching assistant or substitute teacher to gain experience.